tinjet11/BrickBreaker-Java-Coursework/README.md

 ### Block.java
 - change the hit logic so that don't have penetrated issue
+- Use enum to replace static int constants
+  - HIT_CODE in Block.java
+  - BLOCK_TYPE in Block.java
+- remove color because decided to use one type of normal brick only.

 ### BlockSerialize.java
 - rename file to BlockSerialize
+- change the data types of variable "type" from int to enum BLOCK_TYPE

 ### Bonus.java
-- change the public variable to private variable
-- create getter and setter for some private variable
+- encapsulate the variables and create getter and setter for them
+- add a Platform.runLater thread inside draw method

 ### GameEngine.java
-- inside stop() method, I change all the thread.stop() to thread.interrupt
+- Interface Name Change:
-- move OnAction interface to its own file
+  - Original: OnAction
-- add platform run later to Update() and PhysicsCalculation()
-- add a break statement inside the while loop of Update() and PhysicsCalculation() to prevent the program being stucked
+  - Amended: Actionable

+- Platform.runLater for UI Operations:
+  - In the amended version, the Platform.runLater() method is used to wrap UI operations inside the Update() and PhysicsCalculation() methods.
+This ensures that UI-related tasks are executed on the JavaFX Application Thread.

+- Thread Interruption instead of Stop:
+  - The stop() method in the amended version replaces the use of the deprecated stop() method with interrupt() for stopping threads (updateThread, physicsThread, timeThread).
+This is a safer and more modern approach to thread termination.

+- Fps Calculation Change:
+  - The calculation of the frames per second (fps) conversion has been updated in the setFps method.

+- Exception Handling:
+  - Exception handling has been enhanced in the amended version.
+The catch blocks now explicitly break out of the while loop when an exception occurs.

 ### LoadSave.java
-- change some variable typo error
+Variable Declaration:
+- In the amended version, a local variable saveFile is introduced for clarity in checking the existence of the save file.
+File Path Consistency:
+- The file path for saving and loading (SAVE_PATH) is now consistent in the amended version.
+ArrayList Object Read:
+- The reading of the ArrayList object has been updated to a more explicit form.
+Exception Handling:
+- Exception handling has been maintained with e.printStackTrace().

 ### Main.java
 -

 ### Score.java
-- add a constructor,which have main instance as parameter
 - utilizes JavaFX's Timeline and KeyFrame for animation instead of creating a separate thread and using Thread.sleep()
 - removed unused import statements
 - Code formatting is improved, and lambda expressions are used for conciseness in certain places, like the Platform.runLater() calls.
 - remove showWin() and showGameOver() method
 - change the show() method, utilise the showMessage() method thus prevent any code duplication